google-deepmind/materials_discovery/DATASET.md

   Both scripts take an optional flag, `--data_dir`, to control the directory the data is downloaded to.
-By default, the `data` directory in the current working directory is used, and created if requried.
+By default, the `data` directory in the current working directory is used, and created if required.

 ## Convex Hull

-First, in ```stable_materials_hull.csv```, we provide a CSV containing the compositions of all novel materials as well as corresponding energies.
+First, in ```stable_materials_summary.csv```, we provide a CSV containing the compositions of all novel materials as well as corresponding energies (along with a number of other properties).
 This file is the simplest and most useful for calculating the convex hull energies over all stable materials.
 New materials can be benchmarked against this file for decomposition energy estimates.
+We have updated this csv to ensure minimal overlap with newer versions of external datasets such as OQMD and MP, based on snapshots in June 2024.

 Note, construction of the complete convex hull requires energies from Materials Project (MP), the Open Quantum Materials Database (OQMD), and WBM.
-In an update to be released shortly, we will also include the recalculated DFT measurements from entries originating from MP, OQMD, and WBM that allow for the generation of the complete convex hull.
-Once this is complete, the union with ```stable_materials_hull.csv``` will provide the updated convex hull.
+We have included ```external_materials_summary.csv``` to provide composition and associated convex hull entries with elemental compositions that match these external datasets, though in some cases the improved energies correspond to lower energy structures.

+The combination of these two datasets provides the updated convex hull and can be used for evaluating the stability of other computational experiments.
+In additional, for the example colabs, we also provide a snapshot of the stable crystals from the Materials Project, enabling visualization of the exploration spaces of GNoME.

 ## Properties